-Because it's the moments that matter—choose VEMLIDY
+Because it's the moments that matter—choose VEMLIDY for the long term

 VEMLIDY: More efficient delivery of tenofovir

 VEMLIDY 25 mg demonstrates more efficient delivery of tenofovir to the hepatocytes vs TDF 300 mg, at approximately 1/10 the dose.1,5,10-12